DavAug/chi/docs/source/getting_started/quick_overview.rst

 Defining a population model
 ---------------------------

-When sufficiently informative measurements are available for each patient, we can use the above introduced inference approaches to learn the data-generating parameters for each patient separately.
+When sufficiently informative measurements are available for each indiviudal, we can use the above introduced inference approaches to learn the data-generating parameters for each individual separately.
 However, when measurements are of limited availability it is beneficial to infer the model parameters from all available data simultaneously.
 This requires us to explicitly model the inter-individual variability.
-A common approach to model the inter-individual variability is **non-linear mixed effects** modelling, where the parameters of patients are modelled as a composite of fixed effects :math:`\mu` and random effects :math:`\eta`
+A popular approach to model inter-individual variability is **non-linear mixed effects** modelling, where the parameters of individuals are modelled as a composite of fixed effects :math:`\mu` and random effects :math:`\eta`

 .. math::